yiisoft/yii2/docs/guide/output-data-widgets.md

   }
   ```

-You may specify various container HTML options passing arrays to:
+You may specify various container HTML options by passing arrays to:

 - `headerOptions`
 - `contentOptions`